agoravoting/agora-ciudadana/INSTALL.md

 * It Has only been tested in Linux so far.

 * Python 2.x >= 2.7
-* python-virtualenv
+* python virtualenvwrapper
 * rabbitmq-server

 * Development files por python are required to compile some later dependencies.
   In Ubuntu/Debian you can do this:

     $ sudo apt-get install python2.7-dev

-Other dependencies will be installed with virtualenv, later.
+Other dependencies will be installed with virtualenv.

 ### First installation